 Awards

-Awards will be given to the top submissions, with the winning teams receiving cash prizes.
+A total of six teams will be awarded cash prizes.
+The Best SIC Award, along with a cash prize of $1000, will be presented to the winner of each theme.
 A panel of judges from both industry and academia will evaluate each application based on the following criteria: